 The carriage was like none she’d ever seen before.
 It was made completely of black and grey metal.
 There were no windows, no ornaments, no decorations whatsoever.
 So uniform was the design, she couldn’t even make out a door.

+Her grip tightened on the heavy damask curtain as the carriage continued to thunder its way toward their home.
 It was pulled by four intimidatingly muscular brown horses.
 Never in Sophie’s life had she imagined she could be absolutely petrified of horses, but these beasts were nothing like the sleek, sophisticated Arabians in her father’s stables.
 These were war horses, horses bred for pulling supplies into battle, horses bred to pull a carriage full of dangerous prisoners.

 She supposed that she was soon-to-be the dangerous prisoner.

 Sighing, she closed her eyes tightly, her mind running wildly, trying to piece together the day’s events that had led to this moment.
 Earlier that morning over breakfast, a letter addressed to her father had arrived.
 Their butler, a punctilious sort of fellow with a romanesque nose — and a propensity to put said nose into business with which it sorely did not belong — entered the room.

 “An urgent correspondence has arrived for you, sire.
 It is from the innkeeper in town,” he announced and offered the letter to her father.

 After the letter slipped from his porcelain hands, he gave the family a perfect bow and retreated to the hallway just out of sight.
 Sophie knew exactly why that particular section of the hallway was his favorite place in the home to stand: it had excellent acoustics.
 He could eavesdrop upon the missive’s contents.